profi248/backwither/readme.md

 # backwither backup
+A simple C++ backup software, made as coursework for BI-PA2 class at [FIT CTU](https://fit.cvut.cz/en).

+Supports incremental file backups with snapshots, file deduplication, compression and scheduled backups.

+Chunk system was inspired by [restic](https://restic.net/) (you should use that if you want a actually good backup software).

+Full original readme in Czech below.

+---
 Zálohovací program s deduplikací a rychlou inkrementální zálohou, kompresí, možností navrátit se na libovolný stav souboru a plánovačem.